project-89/argOS/designDocsBackup/design/how-it-works.md

 - Develop meaningful relationships
 - Pursue goals effectively

-Rather than feeling like simple automatons, TinySim agents exhibit rich, emergent behavior that arises from the sophisticated interaction of these systems.
+Rather than feeling like simple automatons, ArgOS agents exhibit rich, emergent behavior that arises from the sophisticated interaction of these systems.

 [Continue with specific examples and implementation details...]